-The Compensation Committee has continued the Company's practice of using performance-based awards, consisting of stock options and performance shares, for equity compensation to named executive officers.
-The philosophy behind this practice is that stock options and performance shares require increased Company financial performance in order for the CEO and other executive officers to earn long-term incentive compensation.
-The Compensation Committee believes Mr. Doyle's compensation package effectively links shareholder and financial performance to Mr. Doyle's total direct compensation through the use of long-term incentive compensation awards and cash compensation that is primarily based on Company performance.
-With respect to financial performance, the Company's global retail sales, defined as total worldwide retail sales at Company-owned and franchise stores, has increased 73% during Mr. Doyle's seven-year tenure as CEO, and the Company's segment income has increased 93% during this time.
-As it relates to an increase in shareholder value, the price of the Company's common stock has increased from \$12.29 per share to \$187.45 per share, or 1,425%, during Mr. Doyle's seven-year tenure as CEO.
+Further, the Compensation Committee believes Mr. Doyle's compensation package effectively links shareholder and financial performance to Mr. Doyle's total direct compensation through the use of long-term incentive compensation awards and cash compensation that is primarily based on Company performance.
+With respect to financial performance, the Company's global retail sales, a non-GAAP measure calculated as total worldwide retail sales at Company-owned and franchise stores (as reported by franchisees), has increased over 95% during Mr. Doyle's eight-year tenure as CEO, and the Company's segment income has increased 117% during this time.
+The Company believes that global retail sales information is useful in analyzing revenues because franchisees pay royalties that are based on a percentage of franchise retail sales.
+The Company reviews comparable industry global retail sales information to assess business trends and to track the growth of the Domino's brand.
+In addition, supply chain revenues are directly impacted by changes in franchise retail sales.
+Retail sales for franchise stores are reported to the Company by its franchisees and are not included in Company revenues.
+The price of the Company's common stock has increased from \$13.79 per share on Mr. Doyle's start date to \$222.96 per share, or 1,517%, during Mr. Doyle's eight-year tenure as CEO.